-Additional details on developing emission statement regulations can be found in a dated, but still relevant guidance document titled, "Guidance on the Implementation of an Emission Statement Program (DRAFT)," available at https://www.epa.gov/air-emissions-inventories/implementation-emission-statement-program.
+Additional details on developing emission statement regulations can be found in a dated, but still relevant guidance document titled, "Guidance on the Implementation of an Emission Statement Program (DRAFT),".
 Where data elements to be collected are mentioned, users of that guidance should defer to the paragraph above, explaining that data elements should be coordinated with AERR/EIS requirements and the recommendations in this guidance for optional fields.